-FRCS is a strong believer in data driven decision making and how we can constantly monitor student academic data to maintain or improve current set policies and procedures.
+CCS is a strong believer in data driven decision making and how we can constantly monitor student academic data to maintain or improve current set policies and procedures.
 We are working on using various lenses of approach to identify areas of need and focus on implementing new strategies and techniques to increase student achievement.
 The actions we have initiated will directly contribute to utilizing student achievement data to progress on California State dashboard indicators.
+Our actions provide additional support and the tools needed to help our underperforming student groups reach higher achievement levels and goals.

+2022 Academic Performance Indicators English Language Arts (ELA) and Mathematics (Math):

-Our actions provide additional support and the tools needed to help our underperforming student groups reach higher achievement levels and goals on the Academic Indicator ELA and Math.
-For English Language Arts (ELA), the schoolwide DFS (distance from standard) score is 20.8 points below standard, which is an increase from 2019.
-However, our student group performances were not as well as our overall schoolwide performance, reporting our Student with Disabilities 110.7pts, English Learners 67.3pts, Hispanic 33.1pts, and Socioeconomically Disadvantaged 33pts below standard.
-Further for Mathematics (Math), the schoolwide DFS (distance from standard) score is 55 points below standard, which is an increase from 2019.
-However, our student group performances were not as well as our overall schoolwide performance, reporting our Student with Disabilities 130.9pts, English Learners 70.5pts, Hispanic 74.6pts, Two or More Races 68.3pts, and Socioeconomically Disadvantaged 64.9pts below standard.
-To increase the number of students scoring at standard met or exceeded, we have utilized the STAR 360 program in order to monitor the progress of our students by conducting these diagnostic internal assessments throughout the year.
-The administration of these assessments will allow for us to collect data in relation to where our students are performing before the state assessments and be able to provide additional individualized support where needed for our students.
+English Language Arts (ELA): The schoolwide DFS (distance from standard) score is 31.5 points below standard, which is an improvement of +0.2 DFS points from the 2019 DFS score.
+However, our Student with disabilities student group is indicative of performing significantly below our overall schoolwide score at 106 pts below standard.
+We understand that this is indicative of a performance gap.

+Mathematics (Math): The schoolwide DFS (distance from standard) score is 67.2 points below standard, which is an improvement of +20.7 DFS points from the 2019 DFS score.
+However, our Student with disabilities student group is indicative of performing significantly below our overall schoolwide score at 141.8 pts below standard.

+To increase the number of students scoring at standard, we have utilized the STAR 360 program in order to monitor the progress of our students by conducting assessments throughout the year.
+The administration of these assessments will allow us to collect data in relation to where our students are performing before the state assessments and be able to provide additional individualized support where needed for our students.
 We have also partnered with ParsecGo, which is a data analysis system that allows us to interpret local and state assessment data in ways to better understand how our students are performing.
 This allows us to create actions that will specifically benefit our students in need of support and address areas for improvement.